newcleo-dev-team/lbh15/README.rst

       pip install lbh15

 Or cloning the package at http://172.16.10.46/gitlab-instance-c126a35e/lbh15.git.
-After cloning the package on disk, execute the following command inside the base folder:
+After cloning the package, execute the following command inside the base folder:

   .. code-block:: bash